SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - Scalable active learning for multiclass image classification [2012, TPAMI]: Use locality sensitive hashing to provide a very fast approximation to active learning, which gives sublinear time scaling, allowing application to very large datasets.
 (107)
 - Scalable Active Learning by Approximated Error Reduction [2018, KDD]: Enable an eﬃcient estimation of the error reduction without re-inferring labels of massive data points.
 Also utilize a hierarchical anchor graph to construct a small candidate set, which allows us to further accelerate the AER estimation.(8)
 - Quantum speedup for pool-based active learning [2019, QIP]

+## Very Small Budget

+- [A Simple Baseline for Low-Budget Active Learning [2021]](https://arxiv.org/pdf/2110.12033.pdf):
+  SSL + AL when the budget is extremely small (0.2%).
+  A simple k-means clustering algorithm can outperform the state-of-the-art active learning methods.

 # The consideration of the workflow